jupyter-scala/ammonium/README.md

 All commits specific to this repository are tagged with one of these categories.

-Support for Spark, POC for Flink, are (will be) in the [jupyter-scala](https://github.com/alexarchambault/jupyter-scala) repository.
+Support for Spark, POC for Flink and Scio, are in the [jupyter-scala](https://github.com/alexarchambault/jupyter-scala) repository.

 ## Running it